 Write It Down

-The act of writing things down is another visual to help solidify in your mind what you are working towards, again, keeping you focused and consistent.
-It also makes your goal more real to you, because we tend to believe what we see in written word.
+Writing goals down is another visual to help solidify in your mind what you are working towards keeping you focused and consistent.
+It also makes your goal more real because we tend to believe what we see in written word.

 Create Smaller Goals